Cardiovascular care in Leawood, KS

-Menorah Medical Center is a member of Midwest Heart Care, a Kansas City-area network of local hospitals specializing in the diagnosis, treatment, recovery and prevention of diseases and disorders of the heart.
+Menorah Medical Center – a part of HCA Midwest Health - offers comprehensive heart care.
 Our specialists offer caring support throughout your experience and provide advanced technologies and treatments to help you beat heart disease.

 Our team approach to care delivery focuses on the patient to accomplish rapid diagnosis and treatment.
 Our highly trained staff are prepared to quickly determine how best to treat your symptoms, depending on the condition of your heart.

 To talk with one of our cardiologists, schedule an appointment.

 Our experience in cardiac care

 We're more than just part of the largest provider of heart care in the Kansas City area.
 We excel at the treatment of cardiovascular disease.
 The cardiologists and cardiac surgeons at Menorah Medical Center participate in research to discover new techniques to reverse blocked heart arteries, prevent cerebrovascular accidents (strokes) and strengthen weakened hearts.

 Patients can receive an extensive range of cardiac care including medical management, cardiac catheterization, cardiac rehabilitation, heart screening and imaging, and open-heart surgery.

 The award recognizes the hospital’s commitment to ensuring heart failure patients receive the most appropriate treatment according to nationally recognized guidelines.

 The American Association of Cardiovascular and Pulmonary Rehabilitation certification shows that Menorah's program meets current guidelines for the outpatient care of patients with cardiac or pulmonary issues.

 Chest Pain Center